caiks/WBOT02/README.md

 0
 09:11:03: C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe exited with code 0
 ```

-Runs in < 50ms at 4 FPS no problem.
+In this case the capture takes around 10 -30 ms.

+#### video001 and video002

+We made a couple of experiments with capturing frames from videos, `video001` and `video002`.
+The intention was to use the playlist of youtube videos from the [Kinetics dataset](https://www.deepmind.com/open-source/kinetics), which are a set of categorised videos of activities.

-Mention video and kinetics https://www.deepmind.com/open-source/kinetics Problem with quality of the videos and difficult to capture a playlist.
+Problem with quality of the videos and difficult to capture a playlist.
 Mention different formats and resolutions.
 Easiest to grab a rectangle from the screen, although the process requires a user to start and end, so cannot be easily automated.
 Ok for the moment.